krrrcks/krrrcks.github.io/_src/posts/2015-09-04-how-to-use-getbucketlocation-on-amazon-s3-with-racket.markdown

-	Title: "How to use GET Bucket location on Amazon S3 with Racket"
+	Title: How to use GET Bucket location on Amazon S3 with Racket
 	Date: 2015-09-04T07:23:43
 	Tags: IT, Lisp, Racket, AWS, S3